Star Entertainment Could Lose Casino License in New South Wales

 The investigation in New South Wales has been looking into business practices at Star Entertainment.
 The inquiry has lasted 36 days, with current and former employees testifying and former executives.
 These testimonies confirmed that Star Entertainment seemed more than happy to flaunt laws in order to increase its profits.

-The inquiry revealed that Star Entertainment in New South Wales had ties to organised crime, fraud on an international scale, and money laundering.
-These activities were found to be prevalent even in the upper ranks of the company.
-Rule-breaking seems to have become the norm at Star Entertainment.
-As such, the inquiry determined that Star Entertainment is not suitable to hold a casino license in New South Wales.
-However, it remains to be seen what will happen.
+The inquiry uncovered ties between Star Entertainment in New South Wales and organised crime, international fraud, and money laundering.
+Investigators found these activities prevalent even among the company’s upper ranks.
+At Star Entertainment, rule-breaking has become the norm.
+Consequently, the inquiry concluded that Star Entertainment is unsuitable to hold a casino licence in New South Wales.
+However, the future remains uncertain.

 Multiple Star Entertainment Infringements

-The panel overseeing the inquiry has made their feelings very clear.
-The attorney who led large parts, Naomi Sharp, of the inquiry, has said that she doesn’t see a bright future for Star Entertainment in New South Wales.
+The panel overseeing the inquiry has made its feelings very clear.
+The attorney who led large parts of the inquiry, Naomi Sharp, has said that she doesn’t see a bright future for Star Entertainment in New South Wales.
 While the inquiry has made its recommendation, it is up to the New South Wales government to determine what the next moves are.
-Sharp believes that NSW should do the same thing it did with Crown Resorts, and Star Entertainment should lose its license.
+Sharp believes that NSW should do the same thing it did with Crown Resorts, and Star Entertainment should lose its licence.

 Star Entertainment staff handed over fake documents on more than one occasion, with the hope of covering up the spending associated with China Union Pay Cards.
 These cards were used by Chinese VIP gamblers.